Calm, conservative, confident: What GOP senators want in Trump’s vice presidential pick

 - Oops!Something went wrong.Please try again later.

-Former President Donald Trump shakes hands with Sen. Steve Daines, R-Mont., the chair of the National Republican Senatorial Committee, on June 13, 2024 in Washington, D.C., as Sen. JD Vance of Ohio, left, seen as a possible vice presidential pick, and other Republicans look on.
-Trump, the presumptive GOP nominee, was visiting Capitol Hill to meet with Senate Republicans and participate in additional meetings.
+WASHINGTON, DC - JUNE 13: Republican presidential candidate, former U.S. President Donald Trump shakes hands with Sen. Steve Daines (R-MT) at the National Republican Senatorial Committee building on June 13, 2024 in Washington, DC.
+Trump is visiting Capitol Hill to meet with Senate Republicans and participate in additional meetings.
 (Photo by Anna Moneymaker/Getty Images)

 A “little calmer” than Trump.
 Confident.
 Conservative.
 Military experience.
 Good relationships with senators.
 Ready to take over as chief executive if needed, they told States Newsroom in interviews.